Shopify/liquid/index.md

 Liquid has been in production use since June 2006 and is now used by many other hosted web applications.

-It was developed for usage in Ruby on Rails web applications and integrates seamlessly as a plugin but it also works well as a stand alone library.
+It was developed for usage in Ruby on Rails web applications and integrates seamlessly as a plugin but it also works well as a stand-alone library.

 ## Introduction